-Average cost of living- (7000-11000 GBP) depends on the lifestyle
+The average cost of living- (7000-11000 GBP) depends on the lifestyle

-Part-time jobs in UK 20 hours week, students can work 40 hours per week during the holidaysDocuments required for the VisaDocuments required for the Tier- 4 Student VisaValid passportFees for visa Pound 310 = Rs 27,240/-Photograph in correct sizeAn unconditional offer letter from the college and the universityCAS (Confirmation of Acceptance FOR Studies) Tier 4English language requirement (IELTS UK VI, IELTS, TOEFL, PTE, GRE and GMAT)Financial Documents (Bank Statements, Loan Sanction letter, Sponsorship certificates, proof of living expenses for one year, tuition fees for one year), As a proof in London the amount required will be 10k GBP if outside London the amount prerequisite is 7k GBP for living expense.
+Part-time jobs in UK 20 hours week, students can work 40 hours per week during the holiday documents required for the visa documents required for the Tier- 4 Student VisaValid passport fees for visa Pound 310 = Rs 27,240/-Photograph in correct sizeAn unconditional offer letter from the college and the university CAS (Confirmation of Acceptance FOR Studies) Tier 4English language requirement (IELTS UK VI, IELTS, TOEFL, PTE, GRE, and GMAT)Financial Documents (Bank Statements, Loan Sanction letter, Sponsorship certificates, proof of living expenses for one year, tuition fees for one year), As a proof in London the amount required will be 10k GBP if outside London the amount prerequisite is 7k GBP for living expense.

-Commonwealth Shared Scholarship Scheme at UK Universities – This scholarship is catered to the international looking for their post-graduate degree in the UK.
-Courses covered in this scholarships are an economy, society and technology.
+There are numerous and generous scholarships offered by the UK government, the British Council, and the universities as well.
+Following are the scholarship offered by the government Commonwealth Shared Scholarship Scheme at UK Universities – This scholarship is catered to the international looking for their post-graduate degree in the UK.
+Courses covered in these scholarships are the economy, society, and technology.

-Commonwealth Scholarships for Developing Commonwealth Countries – Students looking for masters and PhD can apply for this particular scholarship.
+Commonwealth Scholarships for Developing Commonwealth Countries – Students looking for masters and Ph.D. can apply for this particular scholarship.
 It’s for students hailing from developing countries.

-Charles Wallace India Trust Scholarships –Only for visiting fellows, research students and doctoral students from India.
+Charles Wallace India Trust Scholarships –Only for visiting fellows, research students, and doctoral students from India.

-Saltire Scholarships – For all the degree levels for students coming from China, Canada, India, the USA and Pakistan.
+Saltire Scholarships – For all the degree levels for students coming from China, Canada, India, the USA, and Pakistan.

-British Chevening Scholarships – Funding provided by the Commonwealth and the UK Foreign office for any full-time course in the UK.Top Universities in the UK.
+British Chevening Scholarships – Funding provided by the Commonwealth and the UK Foreign office for any full-time course in the UK.

-A number of reasons should be considered while searching yourself a suitable Institute like the degree supposed to be pursued, the type of institute like private or public colleges, Whether they are famous arts colleges or universities or special schools the geographical location, the financial aid if any, tuition and other living expenses, accommodation, their overall acceptance rate and the world rank conferred on the institute.
+A number of reasons should be considered while searching yourself a suitable Institute like the degree supposed to be pursued, the type of institute like private or public colleges, Whether they are famous art colleges or universities or special schools the geographical location, the financial aid if any, tuition and other living expenses, accommodation, their overall acceptance rate and the world rank conferred on the institute.

-UK boasts of a variety of educational institutes like the Ancient universities of which Oxford and Cambridge are a part of.
-Red brick universities which includes University of Bristol, University of Birmingham, Then you have Plate Glass Universities which refer to campuses set between 1963-1992 (which is also known as 1960’s universities, University of Sussex, Aston University are examples of being a part of this bunch).
-The New Universities form a core group which were primarily polytechnics, Teacher Training Colleges, University colleges which were granted full University status.
+The UK boasts of a variety of educational institutes like the Ancient universities of which Oxford and Cambridge are a part.
+Redbrick universities which include the University of Bristol, University of Birmingham, Then you have Plate Glass Universities which refer to campuses set between 1963-1992 (which is also known as 1960’s universities, University of Sussex, Aston University are examples of being a part of this bunch).
+The New Universities form a core group which was primarily polytechnics, Teacher Training Colleges, University colleges which were granted full University status.
 Kingston University is one such acclaimed university to come under its belt with many others.

 Once, you reach the country you are required to direct yourself to the college for further assistance with boarding and lodging as the case might be.
 You should be able to contact the office made available to help out international students or scholars.

 You need to apply for a Tier 4 General Visa which is applicable for any individual having attained the age of 16 years and above.
 Apart from this you also need to pay a surcharge of 150 pounds per year for both domestic and International students if their course extends for more than 6 months.
 You need to contact your UK Visas and Immigration website. or.
 UK Council for International Student Affairs.
 You can apply for your visa at least 3 months before the start of your course.

-15 October (15 October 2017 for 2018 entry) 15 January (15 January 2017 for 2018 entry) 24 March (24 March 2017 for 2018 entry)
+15 October (15 October 2021 for 2022 entry) 15 January (15 January 2021 for 2022 entry) 24 March (24 March 2021 for 2022 entry)